 The Baltimore Beltway was the completed in 1962.
 It was the first beltway completed in the National System of Interstate and Defense Highways, the brainchild of President Dwight D. Eisenhower's who fought vigorously for the enactment of the 1956 Federal Highway Act.
 This Act provided 90% of the funding for 695, although the original plan extended back to 1949 when Baltimore County planned the construction to connect such burgeoning communities as Towson, Essex, Timonium, Linthicum, Dundalk, Catonsville, Pikesville, Cockeysville, Randallstown, and Parkville.
 Fortunately, federal funding allowed Baltimore County to do that and much more.

-There are both four lane, three lane and two lane sections of the Beltway.
-Our personal injury accident attorneys believe there are more accidents on the four-lane sections, probably because these portions of the road are more trafficked and because there are more cars entering and exiting the Beltway on those sections.
-A large number of Baltimore Beltway accidents are caused in the transition in lanes - cars and trucks weaving back and forth as the number of lanes increase or decrease - causes a lot of Beltway crashes.
+There are both four-lane, three-lane and two-lane sections of the Beltway.
+Our personal injury accident attorneys believe there are more accidents on the four-lane sections, probably because these portions of the road are more trafficked.
+There are more cars entering and exiting the Beltway on those sections.
+Transition in lanes - cars and trucks weaving back and forth as the number of lanes increase or decrease - causes a lot of Beltway crashes.

 Maryland continues to tweak the Beltway, primarily to add greater lane capacity.
-In the earlier part of the decade, great effort was made to build bridges over the highway to accommodate a widening near Towson.
-In late 2005, the Ehrlich administration announced the start of a $5.3 million project for a new US Route 40 interchange of 695 in the Catonsville area of Baltimore County which has been identified by USA Today as one of the most difficult traffic bottlenecks in the country.
-This is expected to be completed by the summer of 2006.
-Of course, state construction seems to be completed on time... let's just say infrequently.Accidents on the 695
+In the earlier part of the decade, considerable effort was made to build bridges over the highway to accommodate a widening near Towson.
+In late 2005, the Ehrlich administration announced the start of a $5.3 million project for a new US Route 40 interchange of 695 in the Catonsville area of Baltimore County, which has been identified by USA Today as one of the most difficult traffic bottlenecks in the country.
+We completed this in the summer of 2006.